 Hilton Honors Military Program

-The Hilton Honors Military Rewards Program is the result of a partnership between Hilton Worldwide and individual state workforce agencies to support veterans seeking civilian careers.
-Hilton provides veterans with Hilton Honors points that can be used for overnight hotel stays during job search activities.
-Each state determines veterans' eligibility criteria and the referral process.
-Since the start of the program in 2014, more than 800 veterans have received points to assist with their job search.
-Currently, more than 20 states are participating in this no-cost program.
+The Hilton Honors Military Program is a partnership between Hilton Worldwide and individual state workforce agencies to support Veterans, transitioning service members and other eligible persons seeking civilian careers.
+Hilton provides eligible individuals with Hilton Honors points that can be used for overnight hotel stays during employment-related activities.
+Each state determines eligibility criteria and the referral process.
+Since the start of the program in 2014, more than 5,200 individuals have received points to assist with their job search.
+Currently, 25 states are participating in this no-cost program.

-For more information, contact Lori Adams, NASWA Policy Director & NLx Senior Advisor.
+For more information, contact Lori Adams, NASWA Veterans Policy Director.